luiscoco/AWS_Solutions_Architect_Associate/README.md

 # AWS Solutions Architect Associate

-## 1. How to create VPC, Subnet, Internet Gateway, Route Table
+## 1. How to create VPC, Subnet, Internet Gateway, Route Table with AWS CLI

 Creating an Amazon Virtual Private Cloud (VPC) using the AWS Command Line Interface (CLI) involves a series of steps